hmchen47/DataScience/RefCards/CNN.md

   + 3.6% error rate
   + the best CNN architecture so far
   + stacking more layers on top of each other isn't going to result in a substantial performance boost

+## Neural Style Transfer (NST)

+### Definition

++ Neural Style Transfer (NST)
+  + Def: Artistic generation of high perceptual quality images that combines the style or texture of some input image, and the elements or content from a different one.
+  + producing an image using NST, two images required
+    1. the one wishing to transfer the style of
+    2. the image to transform using the style of the first image to morph the two images